BrunoBerisso/brunoberisso.github.io/_posts/2024-10-03-RPC_an_evolutive_view.markdown

 Given the amount of smart people dealing with this problem for so long I think we might done with it, there is no much juice to get out of this rock.
 I think the next step forward would be push the wold concept of "remote computation" one level deeper into our tools and instead of "make RPC calls as-is they where local" it might be "make our software naturally distributed".
-The only serious effort in this direction that I know about is Unison-lang, which has being in my radar scince their first appear in Strange
+The only serious effort in this direction that I know about is [Unison](https://www.unison-lang.org/), which has being in my radar scince their first appear in Strange
 Loop many years ago.
 I'll be writing about it more here for sure.